Skip to main content

 Prarion (Les Houches)

-Large car park that fills surprisingly quickly.
+Paid car park that fills up surprisingly quickly.
 The later you arrive, the further away from the lifts you’ll be (if you even get a space).
 It’s a flat walk though.
 If it’s full, follow the snaking road up under the lift.
-You might just find a spot up there, but don't try it if you don't have snow tyres and four-wheel drive, it's not a good place to get stuck.
+You might just find a spot up there, but don't try it if you don't have snow tyres and four-wheel drive, it's never snow cleared and not a good place to get stuck.

 3VB02 Apartment, Brides-Les-Bains (Three Valleys) parking space